A cone restriction estimate using polynomial partitioning: A -broad estimate for the cone

-Theorem \ref{kBroadThm} is a weak version of the $k$-linear cone restriction conjecture, which says that if $U_1,\ldots,U_k\subset 2B^{n-1}\setminus B^{n-1}$ are transversal, i.e. $|G(\theta_1)\wedge\ldots\wedge G(\theta_k)|\gtrsim 1$ for any choices of $\theta_j\subset U_j$, and $f_j$ is supported in $U_j$, $1\leq j\leq k$, then
+Theorem \ref{kBroadThm} is a weak version of the $k$-linear cone restriction conjecture, which says that if $U_1,\ldots,U_k\subset 2\bar{B}^{n-1}\setminus B^{n-1}$ are transversal, i.e. $|L(\theta_1)\wedge\ldots\wedge L(\theta_k)|\gtrsim 1$ for any choices of $\theta_j\subset U_j$, and $f_j$ is supported in $U_j$, $1\leq j\leq k$, then

 This has been proven in \cite{Wolff} and \cite{BCT} in the case $k=2$ and $k=n$ respectively.
 When $3\leq k\leq n-1$, it is unknown whether the $k$-linear cone restriction holds true.
-The only progress towards it that the authors are aware of is due to Bejenaru \cite{Bejenaru1, Bejenaru2}, where some sharp (up to the endpoint) $k$-linear restriction estimate was obtained for a class of hypersurfaces with curvature including $(k-1)$-conical surfaces using very different method.
-Even though being a weaker result, (the corresponding version of) the $k$-broad estimate has been shown by Guth in \cite{Guth1, Guth2} to be sufficient for obtaining linear restriction estimate for the paraboloid.
+The only progress towards it that the authors are aware of is due to Bejenaru \cite{Bejenaru1, Bejenaru2}, where some sharp (up to the endpoint) $k$-linear restriction estimate was obtained for a class of hypersurfaces with curvature including $(k-1)$-conical surfaces using very different methods.
+Even though being a weaker result, (the corresponding version of) the $k$-broad estimate has been shown by Guth in \cite{Guth1, Guth2} to be sufficient for obtaining linear restriction estimates for the paraboloid.
 This follows from an adapted argument of Bourgain and Guth \cite{BG}, where a method converting multilinear restriction estimates into linear restriction estimates is introduced.
-In this sense, the core power of the $k$-linear restriction can be captured by the $k$-broad estimate, which inspires us to take a similar path in our proof and suggests possible further applications in other problems.
+In this sense, the core power of the $k$-linear restriction can be captured by the $k$-broad estimate, which inspired us to take a similar path in our proof and suggests possible further applications in other problems.

-In the rest of the section, we prove Theorem \ref{kBroadThm}.
+In the next two sections, we prove Theorem \ref{kBroadThm}.
 Similarly as for the paraboloid, we apply the method of polynomial partitioning, which exploits the algebraic structure of the broad part of $|Ef|$.
-We will emphasize the difference between the cases of the paraboloid and the cone, while only sketch the part of the proof where the argument for the paraboloid in \cite{Guth2} applies equally well in our problem.
+We will emphasize the differences between the cases of the paraboloid and the cone, while only sketch the part of the proof where the argument for the paraboloid in \cite{Guth2} applies equally well in our problem.

-In the following, we first introduce how polynomial partitioning works in $\mathbb{R}^n$ and an argument that almost proves Theorem \ref{kBroadThm}.
-We then explain a few issues preventing the argument from working and introduce the remedy for that.
-Essentially speaking, instead of directly attacking Theorem \ref{kBroadThm} in $\mathbb{R}^n$, one needs to prove a stronger inductive estimate (Theorem \ref{theorem8.1} below) for all $1\leq m\leq n$, which then recovers Theorem \ref{kBroadThm} at $m=n$.